 ABA services covered under the Medicaid program must be performed by BCBA®-D (doctoral) and BCBA® practitioners or Board Certified Assistant Behavior Analysts or Registered Behavior Technician under the supervision of a BCBA®-D or BCBA®.

 Fighting for an Autism Insurance Mandate for Private Insurers Operating in Wyoming

-As of 2016, Wyoming is one of only a few remaining states in the nation to have no insurance coverage mandate for autism spectrum disorder through private insurers.
-This means that in Wyoming, those covered under individual market and some group and employer plans have no access to ABA services, unless the services are voluntary offered by their employers or through their school.
+Even with Medicaid now covering ABA services, Wyoming is one of only a few remaining states to have no insurance coverage mandate for autism spectrum disorder through private insurers.
+This means that in Wyoming, those covered under individual market and some group and employer plans have no access to ABA services, unless the services are voluntary offered by their employers or through their school.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Trumpet Behavioral Health in Cheyenne, a leading provider of ABA therapy services in southern Wyoming, is hoping to begin an advocacy movement in Wyoming to introduce and pass insurance laws with an ABA mandate for the treatment of autism spectrum disorder.
 As a group, Trumpet Behavioral Health is committed to working with families and providers across the states in hopes of getting a bill sponsored.